Send to a friend

 Whereas there is a place for standardised extracts of medicinal plants in primary healthcare systems, Gurib-Fakim notes: “The pace of growth, however, has been slow because of lack of robust standards to guide their manufacture and use.
 This is especially true for many important African medicinal plants.”
-She says that without standards there can be no guarantee of quality, safety and positive health outcomes.

 She is calling for the development of structures, institutions and consolidation of human capacity to not only ensure that traditional medicines are safe, efficacious and of good quality, but also for documenting these traditional practices.

 Matsoso adds: “We need to see more women in health leadership, research and development coming up with ground-breaking research efforts to … cure diseases that disproportionately affect developing countries.”

 She suggests the development of technologies that can be used to solve basic problems for women in their professions.

 Matsoso explains that the achievements for which the awards were given shows the commitment of African women in addressing health problems facing many people and making the world a better place to live, especially in improving health standards and ensuring wellness in the society.